Sloboda: History

 The Brockhaus and Efron Encyclopedic Dictionary relates that by the end of the 19th century a sloboda was a large village with more than one church, a marketplace, and volost administration, or a village-type settlement of industrial character, where the peasants have little involvement in agriculture.

 The term is preserved in names of various settlements and city quarters.
 Some settlements were named just thus: "Sloboda", "Slobodka" (diminutive form), "Slabodka", "Slobidka" (Ukrainian).

 Similar settlements existed in Wallachia and Moldavia, called slobozie or slobozia.
-The latter term is also the name of the capital city of Ialomița County in modern Romania, located in the region of Wallachia.
+The latter term is also the name of the capital city of Ialomița County, Slobozia, in modern Romania.